Research Areas

 OverviewAI-generated summary

-Heather A. Borchert's research focuses on improving respiratory support protocols for premature infants.
-Her work investigates the implementation of weaning protocols for noninvasive respiratory support in neonates, with the aim of decreasing overuse and reducing length of stay.
-This research is conducted within the context of neonatal care, considering factors such as gestational age and the use of continuous positive airway pressure (CPAP).
-Borchert has one publication detailing these findings, with a total of five citations and an h-index of 1.
-She collaborates with researchers at the University of Arkansas for Medical Sciences, including David N. Matlock, Sarah Perez, Sherry E. Courtney, and Angela L. Chandler, who have co-authored publications with her.
+Heather A. Borchert's research focuses on improving respiratory support for premature infants.
+Her work investigates the implementation of weaning protocols for noninvasive respiratory support in neonates, with the goal of decreasing overuse and reducing length of hospital stay.
+This research is supported by her collaborators at the University of Arkansas for Medical Sciences, including David N. Matlock, Sarah Perez, Sherry E. Courtney, and Angela L. Chandler, with whom she has co-authored publications.

 Metrics